2020 Menuhin Seminar

 - Final Festival Performance including instruments from the Violins of Hope collection

 Violins of Hope appears as part of Violins of Hope San Francisco Bay Area, presented in association with Music at Kohl Mansion, Burlingame, CA. Full events in the San Francisco Bay Area can be found on their website.

 Repertoire includes works from the extensive chamber music repertory as well as new compositions by student composers who are assigned to write for their colleagues.
 On the SF State campus each semester, 30 to 50 instrumentalists and vocalists audition for a place in chamber music classes that are part of the School of Music and Dance performance curriculum.
 As many as possible of these qualified musicians are placed in ensembles which meet regularly throughout the semester to rehearse, receive coaching and perform in weekly forums.

 Ensembles that have held the fellowship ensemble residency include the Del Sol, Chamberlain, Arlekin, Sausalito, Volta, Nocturne, Afiara and Hausmann quartets.
-Pre-professional ensembles accepted into the Fellowship Ensemble program are supported for a two-year residency, during which they are mentored by the Alexander String Quartet, and in turn provide mentoring for SF State music students.
+Pre-professional ensembles accepted into the Master of Music program in the School of Music are supported with scholarship aid up to the full cost of tuition, for a two-year residency, during which they are mentored by the Alexander String Quartet, and in turn provide mentoring for SF State music students.
 These exceptionally talented, experienced and motivated students are given training in an extended range of skills that prepare them for careers in music.